 1988 Centennial Celebration

-In 1988, the hotel celebrated its 100th birthday, and some of America’s biggest stars joined the festivities including Mary Martin, Donald O’Connor, and Frank Sinatra, as well as some of the original munchkins from The Wizard of Oz.
+In 1988, the famous California hotel celebrated its 100th birthday, and some of America’s biggest stars joined the festivities including Mary Martin, Donald O’Connor, and Frank Sinatra, as well as some of the original munchkins from The Wizard of Oz.

 In 1995, the movie Mr. Wrong was filmed at the hotel, starring Ellen DeGeneres.
 Television shows/movies included Ladies on Sweet Street with Helen Hayes; Baywatch (this two-part episode focused on the hotel’s ghost); Garth Brooks Live; and Silk Stalkings.
 The hotel continues to be a popular subject for television programs such as Today Show, Historic Hotels, America’s Castles, California and the Dream Seekers, Weddings of a Lifetime, and True Mysteries.

-Today, Hotel del Coronado continues to attract celebrity A-listers thanks, in large part, to the exclusivity and privacy of Beach Village at The Del.
+Today, historic Hotel del Coronado continues to attract celebrity A-listers thanks, in large part, to the exclusivity and privacy of Beach Village at The Del.
 The ultra-luxe oceanfront cottages and vacation rentals ensure that The Del’s glittering Hollywood history will continue uninterrupted for generations to come.
 Recent celebrity visits include Brad Pitt, Kevin Bacon, Seth Rogen, Robert Downey Jr., Eva Mendes, Will Farrell, Shakira, Al Pacino, Jennifer Garner, Kevin Costner, Jack Nicholson, Oprah Winfrey, Julia-Louis-Dreyfus, Whoopie Goldberg, and Steven Spielberg.